-A partnership between jobactive employment service provider, Global Skills, and mental health service, Parramatta Mission, will lead to improved outcomes for job seekers in Greater Western Sydney.
+A partnership between jobactive employment service provider, Global Skills, and mental health service, Uniting, will lead to improved outcomes for job seekers in Greater Western Sydney.

-Global Skills job seekers will have access to the new telehealth service delivered by Parramatta Mission.
+Global Skills job seekers will have access to the new telehealth service delivered by Uniting.

 Global Skills Director, Rebecca Nicholls, said the new partnership, called GSPlus, aims to minimise the impact that mental health conditions on job seekers ability to find and retain employment.